{{ :en:multiasm:curriculum:logo_400.png?200 | Multiasm Project Logo}}

 SUT AVR nodes interconnection diagram

-The in-series resistors protect the outputs of the Arduino boards from excessive current when both pins are set as outputs with opposite logical states.
+The in-series resistors protect the Arduino boards' outputs from excessive current when both pins are configured as outputs with opposite logic states.

-The capacitors on the analogue lines filter the PWM signal, providing a stable voltage for measurement by the analogue-to-digital converter.
+The capacitors on the analogue lines filter the PWM signal, providing a stable voltage for the analogue-to-digital converter to measure.

 Such a connection makes it possible to implement a variety of scenarios: